zesk/zesk/docs/module-conf.md

 Generally, this is used to dynamically determine the version of the software when the URL to download is always bleeding-edge (e.g. new versions overwrite the old ones, etc.).

-## `sharePath` (path or list of paths)

-When this module is loaded, a `Application::sharePath` directory is added automatically.
-(See [sharing](share.md)).
-As well, this is used for correctly creating a "local" share path for the application in the web root.

 ## `requires` (array of other module names)

 If your module requires other modules, enter that list here, e.g.